 Back in 2011, I paid an extortionate amount to volunteer in Peru as an English language assistant and also in an eco-lodge in the Amazon.

 The latter experience was INCREDIBLE and I found that the local people we were helping genuinely appreciated and welcomed our assistance.

 But teaching English?
 As a short-term volunteer, I was definitely more of a hindrance than a help.

-If you’re planning on paying to volunteer somewhere, think long and hard about what you intend to do and the long-term implications of it.
+If you’re planning on a volunteer vacation somewhere, think long and hard about what you intend to do and the long-term implications of it.
 Will you actually make a difference?
 Do they even need your help?
 Or will it just be a case of the Western do-gooder popping in to take a few selfies and get a warm fuzzy feeling inside?

 This is a hotly debated subject with supporters on both sides, so to save you a bit of time I’ll quickly outline the pros and cons of voluntourism.

 - You can help people worse off than yourself.